MorphDiv/TeDDi_sample/LangInfo/README.md

 In sum, when adding *new* languages to the `Corpus` directory, run the `merge_sources.Rmd` script in this directory before running the `load-database.py` pipeline, or you will get the error above.

-## Plot with WALS feature coverage
+## Plots with WALS feature coverage

 The script in `WALSChapterCoverage.Rmd` loads information on WALS features (`WALS_languages_chapters.csv`), and information on the TeDDi languages (`langInfo_TeDDi.csv`).
 These are merged to then calculate and plot the coverage (in percentages) of WALS features for the respective languages in the TeDDi sample.
 The `coverage.plot` is a barplot with the height of bars reflecting the coverage percentage.
 Additionally, a heatmap is generated with the presence/absence of each feature for a given language.